wwwouaiebe/leaflet.TravelNotes/TravelNotesGuides/README.md

 [Demo - en ](https://wwwouaiebe.github.io/leaflet.TravelNotes/?lng=en)

-__Warning__ : This demo uses OSRM demo server.
-See https://github.com/Project-OSRM/osrm-backend/wiki/Demo-server for conditions.
-Due to heavy traffic on this server, you can frequently receive an http error 429.

 If you have a Mapbox, GraphHopper or OpenRouteService API key, you can also use this demo with Mapbox, GraphHopper and/or OpenRouteService.
-Simply add your API key via the access key management dialog (button: key: on the toolbar at the top of the control).
+Simply add your API key via the access key management dialog (button :key: on the toolbar at the top of the control).

 And with Mapbox, GraphHopper and OpenRouteService, you can search a route for car, bike or pedestrian.